kapilgorve/cra-custom/README.md

 Ready to deploy react app for heroku.
-Configured with scss,airbnb eslint.
+Configured with scss,airbnb eslint,react dom router v4,axios.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).